row-bloom/row-bloom/README.md

 The available renderers are:

-- Html
+- Html.
-- Php chrome
+- Php chrome.
-- Mpdf
+- Mpdf.

 All renderers are available in `ElaborateCode\RowBloom\Renderers\Renderer` enum, and you can provide a custom one as long as you implement `ElaborateCode\RowBloom\RendererContract`